What is C1 on a Driving Licence? (2025 Update)

 The C1 license is classified as a commercial Medium Goods Vehicle (MGV) with a Maximum Authorised Mass (MAM) surpassing 3.5 tonnes but not exceeding 7.5 tonnes MAM.
 MAM denotes the total weight of the vehicle plus its authorized load capacity, indicating the maximum weight legally allowed on the road surface.
 While towing a trailer is permitted with a C1 license, both the weight of the trailer and its cargo must not exceed 750 kilograms.

-Explanation of the vehicles covered under the C1 licence category
+Explanation of the vehicles covered under this licence category

 A C1 vehicle permits drivers to operate goods vehicles smaller than those covered by the Cat C and CE licenses.
 Many ambulances fall under the C1 classification due to their weight restrictions, as they meet the criteria for C1 vehicles.
 Consequently, C1 vehicles often appear compact, resembling standard 3.5-tonne vans at first glance.
 Police departments also utilize smaller C1 vehicles to transport equipment and resources required for their operations.